Note: Refreshed on 3/26/2020

 For everyone who tells you how much they love their Airstream and the freedom and excitement it brings to their lives, there are still skeptics for every topic and plenty of myths that persist.
 So, to help sort through the noise, we decided to take a closer look at nine common myths about owning RVs – and then debunk them Airstream-style!

 If research and shopping from home are your thing, our newly revamped website offers a host of tools to help you discover which Airstream is right for you.
-Once you’ve done your research online, use our dealer locator tool to find your nearest dealer.
+Once you’ve done your research online, use our Nearest Dealers tool to find your nearest dealer and send them a personal message to follow up with.
 Each dealership is staffed by knowledgeable salespeople ready to help you navigate the features of each model.
 When it comes to making the decision about which Airstream fits your lifestyle and budget, seeing really is believing.

 No doubt about it, towing anything requires more fuel.
 If gas consumption is a concern, you can rest assured that Airstream’s aerodynamic design improves fuel efficiency as much as 20 percent.
 The silver bullet not only creates less drag, its weight distribution is a breeze to pull.